Omission

 That difference is the Volunteer Gap.

-The model redirects away from the underlying concern before addressing it.
+Redirects away from the underlying concern before addressing the specific context.

 What gets measured gets better.
 A public record of what AI surfaces — and what it omits — keeps the decisions built on it anchored to what’s true, instead of drifting with the model.